hammerheim-game/hammerheim-rules/5-warbands.md

 Beast of Nurgle 3 3 0 3 5 3 3 D6 6
 Special Rules
-Slime Trail: Any model charging the Beast from the side or rear takes an automatic S3 hit with no armour saves.
+Slime Trail: Any model charging the Beast from the side or rear takes an automatic S3 hit with no armor saves.
 Tentacles: The Beast has many tentacles, from which it derives its variable d6 attacks per phase.
-Additionally, no armour save is allowed.
+Additionally, no armor save is allowed.
 Unstoppable: The Beast moves d6+2" directly forward in the Recovery Phase.
 If this brings him Base-to-Base with an enemy, he is considered to have charged.
 This is in addition